Bo Xilai: 17th Party Congress

 At the 17th Party Congress in October 2007, Bo gained a seat on the 25-member Politburo, effectively China's ruling council.
 He was then tipped to leave the Ministry of Commerce and take over as CCP Committee secretary of Chongqing.
 Bo's predecessor, political rival Wang Yang, was reassigned as party secretary of Guangdong.

 At the time, Chongqing was reeling from problems such as air and water pollution, unemployment, poor public health, and complications from the Three Gorges Dam.
-According to analysts, Hu Jintao wanted to transfer his ally Wang Yang out of Chongqing before these problems intensified.
 Bo was initially reluctant to go to Chongqing and was reportedly unhappy with his new assignment.
-He had hoped to become vice-premier instead, but Premier Wen Jiabao and Vice-premier Wu Yi argued against Bo's promotion to vice-premiership.
+He had hoped to become vice premier instead, but Premier Wen Jiabao and Vice Premier Wu Yi argued against Bo's promotion to vice-premiership.
 In particular, Wu was critical of Bo's penchant for self-promotion, and Wen cited international lawsuits against Bo by Falun Gong adherents as a barrier to his holding higher office.

 Bo took up the Chongqing post on 30 November, a month following the conclusion of the Congress, even though Wang Yang had vacated the position on 13 November.
-Whilst some saw this transfer as a 'banishment' from the central government to the hinterlands to keep Bo's perceived arrogance and high-profile antics out of Beijing's view, others considered it a promotion since being the party secretary in one of the four direct-controlled municipalities came with an ex officio seat on the Politburo.
+Whilst some saw this transfer as a 'banishment' from the central government to the hinterlands to keep Bo's perceived arrogance and high-profile antics out of Beijing's view, others considered it a promotion since being the party secretary in one of the four direct-administered municipalities came with an ex officio seat on the Politburo.